 iPhone Photo Editor

 This free iPhone photo editor is widely lauded for its variety of photo editing tools and effects, clean interface, and wealth of sharing options that make posting your shots online a breeze.
-Photo Editor by Aviary contains more correction and enhancement tools than nearly any other mobile-based competitor on the market.
-Similar to Instagram, creative filters are available to improve more lacklustre images.
+Photo Editor by Aviary contains more correction and enhancement tools than nearly any other mobile/desktop-based competitor on the market.
+Similar to Instagram, creative filters are available to improve more lackluster images.

-It is important to note that it’s only available on iOS, so you’ll have to look elsewhere if you want something on your PC, Linux box, or Android phone.
+It is important to note that it’s only available on iOS, so you’ll have to look elsewhere if you want something on your PC/desktop, Linux box, or Android phone.

 Best for: Mobile photographers using iPhones.